hanishkvc/prgs-sdr-kspecanal/README.rst

         Independent of above, the list of high siglevel freqs is also printed on the console.

+bGrid <boolean>

+        Default: True; Control whether a grid is shown as part of the levels plot.

 NOTE: Do look into the source to get the latest | current default setting for the different options, and or to change as one sees fit.